The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: Low-temperature expansion. The Hagedorn-type structure

 and

-with the above-mentioned replacements (here $n$ is different from $n$ in eqs.~(2.3)-(2.5)).
+with the above-mentioned replacements (here $n$ is simply summation index and do not mix it up with the Matsubara frequencies labeled by $n$ in eq.~(2.1) and eqs.~(2.3)-(2.5)).
 After substitution of these series into the corresponding integrals, such obtained terms can be explicitly integrated termwise, since the Taylor series (6.2) and (6.3) are convergent in this temperature region and integrals calculated in this section are not divergent.

 Let us begin with pointing out in advance that all exactly calculated integrals, discussed below can be found in \cite{21,22}.
 So the integral $P_1(T)$ defined in eq.~(3.2) becomes

 The almost trivial integration yields